St. Pius X Seminary: Pian Alumni Association

 The St. Pius X Seminary Alumni Association, Inc. (Pian Alumni Association), or simply known as PIANS, is a non-profit and non-stock corporation whose membership is composed of all persons who have studied for at least one year in St. Pius X Seminary.
-It's not an ordinary alumni association because the seminary is not an ordinary educational institution created and incorporated solely under a national law, and regulated by the appropriate government agencies, such as the Philippines' Department of Education (DepED) and Education Service Contracting (ESC), but was also created under the laws of the Church and regulated by the Vatican, and administered by the bishop through his priests.
-Further, its purpose is not only to educate but also to train boys and young men for the presbytery and the future leaders of the Church.
+It's not an ordinary alumni association because the seminary is not an ordinary educational institution created and incorporated solely under a national law, and regulated by the appropriate government agencies, such as the Philippines' Department of Education (DepED) and Education Service Contracting (ESC), but was also created under the laws of the Catholic Church and regulated by the Vatican, and administered by the bishop through his priests.
+Further, its purpose is not only to educate but also to train boys and young men for the presbytery and the future leaders of the church.